-While testing their PC app, we found that they use fake locations.
+While testing their PC app, we found that they use fake VPN servers.
 Although we were connected to the US server, it showed “France” instead.

 After that, we found it hard to reconnect to the US server, perhaps due to the servers going down.
 It was only after several tries that we were finally able to do so.

 These facts taken together make Touch VPN sketchy at best.
 That’s why we say that Touch VPN’s usability gave us mixed feelings.